spatialos/UnrealGDK/SpatialGDK/Documentation/content/glossary.md

 To enable the network stacks of Unreal and SpatialOS to interoperate, we've implemented [Dynamic Typebindings]({{urlRoot}}/content/dynamic-typebindings.md). `Dynamic Typebindings` operate at runtime so your that your iteration speed is not affected despite your network code running on a completely different represenetations than Unreal's.

 ### Cross-server RPCs
 These handle the scenario where a [server-worker](#worker) needs to execute an operation on an Actor that another server-worker has [authority](#authority) over.
-When a cross-server RPC is invoked by a non-authoritative server-worker, the execution is routed through SpatialOS to the authoritative server-worker - this authoritative server-worker executes the RPC.
+When a cross-server RPC is invoked by a server-worker that doesn't have authority, the execution is routed through SpatialOS to the server-worker that has authority - this server-worker executes the RPC.
 (See the documentation on [Cross-server RPCs]({{urlRoot}}/content/cross-server-rpcs)).

 ### Global State Manager
 The Global State Manager (GSM):